-Divisi on Date

-Host pool

-Records Claimed vent #'s)

-Cerun Team name Final score e, the swimmers participating in this meet are eli Coach signature Team rep. signature
+Team name Final score Coach signature Team rep. signature

 1

 2

 3

+4

+5

+6

-Updated 2017-04-1
+Updated 2017-06-51

 DIVISIONAL CHAMPIONSHIP MEET (DIVISIONALS)

 Divisionals are held the Saturday after the last dual meet.
 This is the Championship meet for each division.
 At the April MCSL meeting, each division's reps decide which pool will host the meet.
 At this meeting, the various team reps may also delegate additional duties: selling divisional t-shirts, having a raffle at the meet, and selling meet programs, for example.